ibm-cloud-docs/watson/getting-started-logging.md

 By default, all {{site.data.keyword.ibmwatson}} services log requests and their results.
 Logging is done only to improve the services for future users.
 The logged data is not shared or made public.
 {: shortdesc}

-If you are concerned with protecting the privacy of users' personal information or otherwise do not want your requests to be used by {{site.data.keyword.IBM_notm}}, you can choose not to have {{site.data.keyword.IBM_notm}} learn from my data (opt out).
-Choose to opt out at either the account level or at the API request level.
+If you are concerned with protecting the privacy of users' personal information or otherwise do not want your requests to be used by {{site.data.keyword.IBM_notm}}, you can choose to opt out.

-- To prevent {{site.data.keyword.IBM_notm}} usage of your data for general service improvements for all services for which you are the owner, select `Do not learn from my data` on the [{{site.data.keyword.watson}} Privacy Settings](https://{DomainName}/watson/settings/){: external} page.
-To access the setting, you must be the account owner.
-- To prevent {{site.data.keyword.IBM_notm}} usage of your data for an API request, set the **X-Watson-Learning-Opt-Out** header parameter to `true`.
+To prevent {{site.data.keyword.IBM_notm}} usage of your data for general service improvements, set the header parameter X-Watson-Learning-Opt-Out to `true` or `1` for the request.
+(Any value other than false or 0 disables request logging for that call.)
+You must set the header on each request that you do not want {{site.data.keyword.IBM_notm}} to use for general service improvements.

-A choice to opt out from logging data at either level overrides a choice to opt in.

-You cannot opt in at the request level if you opt out at the account level.
-However, you can opt out at the request level if the account is set to opt in.
-If your intent is to opt out for a subset of your services, select `Learn from my data` at the account level.
-Then, set the request header to `true` to prevent usage of your data on those requests.
+`X-WDC-PL-OPT-OUT` deprecated: The earlier name, X-WDC-PL-OPT-OUT, is deprecated, although it continues to work for now.
+The header accepts a value of 1 to opt out of request logging.
+Any other value enables logging.\
-{: tip}
+{: deprecated}

-For more information about specific use, see the [API reference](https://{DomainName}/developer/watson/documentation){: external} for the {{site.data.keyword.watson}} service.